 Well, you can.
 If you want to make it ahead and reheat, you can keep your crumbed calamari stored in an airtight container in the fridge.
 But it won’t be quite the same as eating freshly cooked from your air fryer.

-If you do want end up making too much or want to eat your crumbed squid at a later time, make sure you reheat it well before consuming!
+If you do want to end up making too much or want to eat your crumbed squid at a later time, make sure you reheat it well before consuming it!

 Dipping Sauces For Calamari

-While salt and pepper calamari in the air fryer tastes great on its own, I do love having one or two dipping sauces with mine to add an extra flavour burst.
+While salt and pepper calamari in the air fryer tastes great on its own, or with a fresh squeeze of lemon juice over the top, however, I do love having one or two dipping sauces with mine to add an extra flavour burst.
 There are a few go-to favourites I have:

 - Seafood sauce